headwirecom/aem-solr-search/README.md

 * Adobe AEM 6.1 or greater (with the Geometrixx Media Site)
 * Maven 3.2.x

 Getting Started
 ---------------

 These instructions assume that AEM is running on localhost on port 4502 with the default admin/admin credentials.

-1. Start AEM/CQ.
+1. Start AEM.

 2. Deploy AEM Solr Search by running the following from the root project.
+This will deploy the core AEM Solr Search application framework.

         $ mvn clean install -Pauto-deploy-all